VarshaKhatavani/VarshaKhatavani/README.md

 <h1 align="center">Hi there!👋 I'm Varsha</h1>

-<p align="left">🚀 After 4.5 years of honing my skills as a Salesforce developer, I've decided to embark on an exciting journey into the world of web development.
-My love for crafting seamless web applications has only deepened, and I'm thrilled to bring my expertise to this dynamic tech stack.
-I'm passionate about creating scalable and efficient systems, understanding how to architect applications that can handle increasing complexity and scale gracefully.
+<p align="left">🚀 With 4.5 years of experience as a Salesforce Developer, I have built and optimized scalable enterprise applications using Lightning Web Components (LWC), Apex, and Salesforce B2B Commerce Cloud.
+To broaden my expertise, I deep-dived into system design, scalable architectures, and full-stack development—mastering React.js, Node.js, API development, and backend optimizations.
+I am passionate about building high-performance, scalable systems and architecting applications that handle increasing complexity with efficiency.
 </h3>

 🔭 **I’m currently working on**<br/>
-<span>Immersed in the exciting world of MERN stack development, crafting robust and scalable web applications.</span>
+<span>Immersed Exploring scalable system architectures, performance optimization, and full-stack development to build robust enterprise applications.</span>

 🌱 **I’m currently learning** <br/>
-<span>I'm on an exciting learning journey, expanding my skills in key areas of web development and system design.</span>
+<span>Deepening my knowledge of system design, API development, and scalable frontend-backend integrations to enhance enterprise-grade solutions.</span>

 ⚡ **Fun fact:** <br/>
 <span>When I'm not immersed in the world of coding, you'll often find me lost in the realm of creativity.
 I have a passion for creating intricate drawings 🎨✏️🌈</span>